ValentinaPeona/Afitool/README.md

 **Affiliations**
 AN, AT, MM, GCM: University of Modena
-VP: University of Modena, University of Bologna, University of Uppsala
+VP: University of Modena, University of Bologna

 **Corresponding authors**
 mauro.mandrioli@unimo.it